Archive for the 'Transportation' Category

 Smaller shipments also require a certain amount of paperwork.
 The two most important are the commercial invoice and the Bill of Lading (BOL).
 Commercial invoices are necessary for everything that needs to cross a border, even if it is a small item purchased online.
 The Bill of Lading comes from the courier company - this is also necessary for every item crossing a border.
 Also called a BOL, it includes all the necessary information as well as those regarding the contract between you and the courier company.

-admin on January 14th 2010 in Transportation
+submit on January 14th 2010 in Transportation

 Short Sea Shipping